There are 486 questions on various topics in Neurology in the FrontalCortex neurology question bank.

 This answer is incorrect.

 This patient's history is consistent with dementia with Lewy bodies (DLB).
 Patients with DLB develop Parkinsonian symptoms and dementia symptoms at approximately the same time.
 Other key clinical features include recurrent visual hallucinations and fluctuations in mental status.
-Lesions in the mammillary bodies are seen in Korsakoff amnestic state.
+Lewy bodies are eosinophilic cytoplasmic inclusions comprised mainly of alpha-synuclein.
+Huntingtin is a protein associated with Huntington chorea.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this question